-A lot of people talk about manscaping, and there is no shortage of strong opinions.
+A lot of people talk about male grooming, and there is no shortage of strong opinions.
 You'll see style experts and celebrities promote it.
-You probably have a gruff friend who is completely against it.
+You probably have a gruff friend who is entirely against it.
 It's time to face a simple truth.
-The opinions of men aren't what really matter here.
-Most of us first explore manscaping for the sake of the ladies.
-Let's stop making assumptions and find out what women really want us to do with our pubic hair.
+The opinions of men aren't what matters here.
+Most of us first explore male grooming for the sake of the ladies.
+Let's stop making assumptions and find out: Do women like pubic hair, or should men just shave it off?

 There have been a lot of polls on this topic.
-We weren't the first to ask what women think about pubic hair.
+We weren't the first to ask if women like pubic hair or whether men should pay attention to groin grooming.
 We won't be the last.
 With all of that data, you're going to run into some discrepancies.
 There's this weird thing where not all women are completely identical.
-No one really gets it, but here we are.
+No one gets it, but here we are.

-So, we looked at a number of polls and averaged the results.
+So, we looked at several polls and averaged the results.
 We're going to cover the basics first.
-Then, we'll get into some of the deeper topics of what women like and some of your options in dealing with your own pubes.
+Then, we'll get into some of the deeper topics of what women like.

-For starters, a combination of polls shows that 80 to 90 percent of women prefer some amount of grooming.
-Only 10 to 20 percent prefer guys with a completely unkempt bush.
-This means that going wild below the waist is not the default look.
+A combination of polls shows that 80 to 90 percent of women prefer some amount of grooming for starters.
+Only 10 to 20 percent prefer guys with a completely unkempt bush; this means that going wild below the waist is not the default look.
 It may require less work, but you're not playing the odds.

 In this day and age, people expect more, even out of male grooming.
-There are a lot of reasons why, and we'll cover some of them later, but rule number one is that you have to manscape.
-And, if you're still not convinced, you should know that roughly 20 percent of women will straight up not date a guy if they don't like his public situation.
+There are many reasons why, and we'll cover some of them later, but rule number one is that you have to groom.
+And, if you're still not convinced, you should know that roughly 20 percent of women will straight up not date a guy if they don't like his pubic situation.
 It's something to think about.

 Here's what we mean by that.
 In rural communities, women are a lot more in favor of pubic hair than ladies in urban and suburban areas.
 Keep in mind that a clear majority of rural females still prefer grooming, but it's a smaller majority.